Hoyasumii/avengers-endgame/README.md

 RHODEY: When you break into a place called the temple of the Power Stone, There's gonna be a bunch of booby traps–

-[Nebula just shakes her h
+[Nebula just shakes her he